Table of Contents

 Much of the software on this new operating system was not produced by the GNU project.
 In fact, GNU wasn't even the only group working on producing a free operating system (for example, the code that eventually became NetBSD and FreeBSD was already under development by this time).
 The importance of the Free Software Foundation was not only in the code they wrote, but in their political rhetoric.
 By talking about free software as a cause instead of a convenience, they made it difficult for programmers not to have a political consciousness about it.
 Even those who disagreed with the FSF had to engage the issue, if only to stake out a different position.
 The FSF's effectiveness as propagandists lay in tying their code to a message, by means of the GPL and other texts.
 As their code spread widely, that message spread as well.

 There were many other things going on in the nascent free software scene, however, and not all were as explictly ideological as Stallman's GNU Project.
-One of the most important was the Berkeley Software Distribution (BSD), a gradual re-implementation of the Unix operating system—which up until the late 1970's had been a loosely proprietary research project at AT&T—by programmers at the University of California at Berkeley.
+One of the most important was the Berkeley Software Distribution (BSD), a gradual re-implementation of the Unix operating system — which up until the late 1970's had been a loosely proprietary research project at AT&T — by programmers at the University of California at Berkeley.
 The BSD group did not make any overt political statements about the need for programmers to band together and share with one another, but they practiced the idea with flair and enthusiasm, by coordinating a massive distributed development effort in which the Unix command-line utilities and code libraries, and eventually the operating system kernel itself, were rewritten from scratch mostly by volunteers.
-The BSD project became a prime example of non-ideological free software development, and also served as a training ground for many developers who would go on to remain active in the open source world.
+The BSD project became an early example of non-ideological free software development, and also served as a training ground for many developers who would go on to remain active in the open source world.

 Without listing every project and every license, it's safe to say that by the late 1980's, there was a lot of free software available under a wide variety of licenses.
 The diversity of licenses reflected a corresponding diversity of motivations.
 Even some of the programmers who chose the GNU GPL were much less ideologically driven than the GNU project itself was.
 Although they enjoyed working on free software, many developers did not consider proprietary software a social evil.
 There were people who felt a moral impulse to rid the world of "software hoarding" (Stallman's term for non-free software), but others were motivated more by technical excitement, or by the pleasure of working with like-minded collaborators, or even by a simple human desire for glory.
 Yet by and large these disparate motivations did not interact in destructive ways.
 This may be because software, unlike other creative forms like prose or the visual arts, must pass semi-objective tests in order to be considered successful: it must run, and be reasonably free of bugs.
 This gives all participants in a project a kind of automatic common ground, a reason and a framework for working together without worrying too much about qualifications or motivations beyond the technical.